Boston planning guide

 5 places

-The historic, quieter, and arrival-friendly lane for Boston Common, Charles Street, and the Freedom Trail.
+The historic, quieter, and arrival-friendly area for Boston Common, Charles Street, and the Freedom Trail.

 Best for: History-first weekends, Boston Common starts, Beacon Hill stays, and travelers who want a classic city texture.

-Tradeoff: It works best when paired with one strong dining or museum lane instead of trying to carry every decision.
+Tradeoff: It works best when paired with one strong dining or museum area instead of trying to carry every decision.

 Avoid if: Skip Beacon Hill + Downtown as the base when the trip is convention-led, Fenway-led, or when waterfront and newer Boston energy is the goal.